tuanfptu/VietTheory-Agentic-Nexus/README.md

 **Evidence-guided Agentic RAG for five Vietnamese political-theory subjects at FPT University.**

-VietTheory Agentic Nexus is a research-oriented question-answering system for **MLN111, MLN122, MLN131, HCM202, and VNR202** in FPT University.
+VietTheory Agentic Nexus is a research-oriented question-answering system for **MLN111, MLN122, MLN131, HCM202, and VNR202**.
 It combines hybrid retrieval, neural reranking, parent-aware evidence expansion, a bounded Evidence Judge/Recovery loop, grounded generation, and deterministic PDF citations in one subject-agnostic runtime.